 After you map a CIFS share on a Windows client, the CIFS home directory share size that is displayed on the Windows client is incorrect.

 There is no workaround.
-You can run the Storage> fs list command from CLISH to get the correct size of the CIFS home directory share.
+You can run the storage> fs list command from the Veritas Access command-line interface to get the correct size of the CIFS home directory share.